Curtin University is proud to announce that we are the Australian organiser for participation in the UNEP-DHI Eco Challenge.

 2014: Kent Street Senior High School (also placing the top 15 internationally)

 2015: Rossmoyne Senior High School

-Feedback from participants of the 2014 event was encouraging:
+Feedback from participants of the 2014 event:

 "I had several students explain the game features and what they were trying to achieve to our Sustainability Teacher and that in itself was fantastic.
 They were so enthusiastic it was a delight to behold."
 (Australian teacher)

 Water is essential for all life as we know it.
 It's a simple fact that sometimes feels forgotten as political and commercial interests take priority.

 About the competition